AndrewCarterUK/fig-standards/bylaws/004-psr-workflow.md

 the Sponsors may agree upon a new Editor.
 An Editor is assumed to also be a Contributor to a PSR.

 **Sponsor:** Any one of two voting members who have agreed to Sponsor a proposed PSR.
 Each PSR must have two Sponsors.
-A Sponsor may not be an Editor but may otherwise contribute in the normal way to a PSR.
+A Sponsor may not be an Editor but may otherwise contributeh in the normal way to a PSR.
 A Sponsor may step down to become an Editor for a PSR by posting a message to the Mailing List.
 In this case, a new replacement Sponsor must be found for the PSR to continue.
 Should a vote be underway, and a recorded Sponsor for that PSR objects on the basis